natalieagus/50033-2022/_unity/1_unity_for_newborns.md

 *If you realise that some parts are troublesome or ineffective, then good for you.
 It means that you’re **smart** and **experienced**, and from now on you can embark on the journey to customize it to a more fitting way: simpler, better, more efficient, whatever it is.
 You can tell our teaching team your personal opinion, and constructive criticism is always welcome after class.
 We however expect a certain kind of mutual respect during the lab hours.*

+We do not give a **trivial** hand-holding step-by-step tutorial here.
+We do condense some steps.
+Remember that this is still part of your graded lab assignment, so you need to **imply** some parts based on standard programming knowledge as a CS student.
+{:.error}

 # Learning Objectives: 2D Basics

 -   **Unity editor basics**: layout, arrangements of project files